GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Hybrid Optimization of Grasps

 In this section, we introduce \method-OPT, a hybrid optimization technique that leverages both gradient-free and gradient-based methods to optimize Equation~(\ref{eq:utility_maximization}).
 As an initial step, we considered optimizing a lower-bound of Eq.~\ref{eq:utility_maximization} using Jensen's inequality:

-Empirically, we find $L(\grasp)$ to be easier to optimize and numerically stable, but inspection of its form clearly shows that it is no longer rank preserving since the utilities are factored out.
+where $C$ is a constant independent of $\grasp$.
+Empirically, we find $L(\grasp)$ to be easier to optimize and numerically stable, but inspection of its form shows that it is no longer rank preserving since the utilities are factored out.

-As such, we only use this gradient-based optimization as an inner-loop within a gradient-free ES setup, shown in Algorithm \ref{alg:graspoptes} below.
+As such, we only use this gradient-based optimization as an inner-loop within a gradient-free ES setup~\cite{beyer2002evolution}, shown in Algorithm \ref{alg:graspoptes} below.
 We assume that we have access to a grasp sampler $q_0$ from which we can sample initial grasps $\mathbf{G}_0$ from (line 1).
 In practice, $q_0$ can be any grasp candidate sampler, e.g., GraspNet-VAE~\cite{mousavian20196} or a heuristic sampler such as GPD~\cite{ten2017grasp}.
 We then optimize these grasps over $T$ outer gradient-free iterations (lines 2-10).
-In detail: new batches of grasps are sampled using a multivariate Gaussian distribution with mean $\mathbf{G}_t$ and covariance matrix $\Sigma$.
-The covariance $\Sigma$ manually selected in our work but can also be adaptive~\cite{igel2007covariance}.
+In detail: new batches of grasps are sampled using a multivariate Gaussian distribution with mean $\grasp_t$ and covariance matrix $\Sigma$.
+The covariance $\Sigma$ is manually selected in our experiments but can also be adaptive~\cite{igel2007covariance}.
 Lines 4 to 6 optimizes the lower bound $L(\grasp)$.
-Line 8 and 9 assesses grasps using $U(\grasp)$ and selects the top $Q$ grasps.
-In preliminary experiments, we found \method-OPT to be superior to using either gradient-based or gradient-free methods alone.
+Line 8 and 9 assesses grasps using $U(\grasp)$ and selects the top $R$ grasps.
+In preliminary experiments and ablations (Sec. \ref{sec:ablations}), we found \method-OPT to be superior to using either gradient-based or gradient-free methods alone.